 Henry* and other memories

 September 11th 2001 holds two unforgettable memories for me.
 The first is obvious and shared by millions.
-On that never to be forgotten day, I was in a taxi on 5th Avenue driving south to a sales appointment with one of the BodyHoliday’s important suppliers – “Spafinder”.
+On that never to be forgotten day, I was in a taxi in New York on 5th Avenue, driving south to a sales appointment with one of the BodyHoliday’s important suppliers – “Spafinder”.
 I was accompanied by the General Manager of LaSource, our sister hotel in Grenada and Andrew Barnard, whose family own and manage The BodyHoliday.
-Spafinder’s address back then was on 5th between 14th and 15th streets, close to Union Square and thus when the planes hit, we were uncomfortably close by.
+Spafinder’s location back then was on 5th between 14th and 15th streets, close to Union Square and thus when the planes hit, we were uncomfortably close by.
 We alighted from the taxi, surrounded by confusion and mayhem and needless to say, we never made our appointment.

 Later, after a long walk back to midtown and the Kimberly Hotel, our usual basecamp in the city, we found the morning post had been delivered and an envelope for our team contained the very first drafts of the BodyHoliday’s new brand image.
 It was for us the start of a new era for the resort.
-It was the beginning of “Henry”*, We were trapped in Manhattan for a few extra days and we took the time to reflect, not only on that terrible day, but also on the future.
+It was the beginning of “Henry”*.
+We were trapped in Manhattan for a few extra days and we took the time to reflect, not only on that terrible day but also on the future.
 We’d taken the name “LeSPORT-THE BODYHOLIDAY” and flipped it to read the BodyHoliday-LeSPORT.

 In the words of the new generation, led by Andrew Barnard, the BodyHoliday is changing people’s lives – one person at a time.